kvncrtr/docs/README.md

    - It's important to avoid fake contributions.
 Genuine activity is better for long-term skill development and credibility.
    - If you're using scheduling or automation, ensure the contributions reflect meaningful work, even if spread out for appearance.

+🧩 Include These 4 Key Elements

+Type of Change (prefix):

+feat: → new feature

+fix: → bug fix

+refactor: → code cleanup

+style: → UI, CSS, formatting

+docs: → README, comments

+chore: → dependency updates, configs

+test: → adding or improving tests

+→ Hiring managers love structured prefixes — it screams “team-ready.”

+Short, Action-Oriented Summary:
+One line that clearly tells what changed.

+✅ Good: feat: add parent enrollment form with field validation

+❌ Bad: update stuff

+The “Why” (Context):
+A short explanation of why this change was needed.

+Added form validation to prevent incomplete submissions and improve UX.

+→ Shows you understand business value, not just syntax.

+Impact or Result:
+Optional but powerful.
+Helps a reviewer (or hiring manager) instantly see value.

+Reduces load time on parent dashboard by 20%.

+→ If you can quantify improvement, that’s gold.

 ## **Headers**
 ```markdown